w3c/wcag/11ty/README.md

 - `npm run check` checks for TypeScript errors
 - `npm run fmt` formats all TypeScript files

+## Publishing to WAI website

+The following npm scripts can be used to assist with publishing updates to the WAI website:

+- `npm run publish-w3c` to publish 2.2
+- `npm run publish-w3c:21` to publish 2.1

+Each of these scripts performs the following steps:

-- `npm run changelog` generates data for the Techniques Change Log
+1. Updates the data used for the Techniques Change Log page
+   - Note that this step may result in changes to `techniques/changelog.11tydata.json`, which should be committed to `main`
+2. Runs the build for the appropriate WCAG version, generating pages and `wcag.json` under `_site`
+3. Copies the built files from `_site` to the CVS checkout (see [`WCAG_CVSDIR`](#wcag_cvsdir))

 ## Environment Variables